RV beginner

 What kind of RV can you drive with a standard driver's license?

-In Canada, if you hold a standard, unrestricted driver's license, you can drive or tow:
+In most of Canada, if you hold a standard, unrestricted driver's license, you can usually drive or tow the following RV types, subject to provincial licensing and weight rules:

 • Class B motorhomes.